 Maybe even Ozempic, I've heard people on Ozempic talk about how they just don't quite have the same sensation from eating.

-Um, they don't get any desire to eat junk food, that that chemical reaction that causes endorphin release and like getting Doritos or whatever, just doesn't happen.
+That chemical reaction that causes endorphin release from like getting Doritos or whatever just doesn't happen.

-And I guess my big reservation with this, and and maybe this requires a little bit of introspection on your part, maybe not, is that the consensus, I suppose you could say, in the world of addiction treatment, is that there are reasons why the addiction, The addictive behavior happens in the first place.
+And I guess my big reservation with this, and maybe this requires a little bit of introspection on your part, maybe not, is that the consensus, I suppose you could say, in the world of addiction treatment is that there are reasons why the addiction, the addictive behavior happens in the first place.

-I I get your your view that, well, look, that hasn't happened for me, but but is there, was there for you any kind of underlying spiritual cause for the alcoholism in the first place?
+I get your view that, well, look, that hasn't happened for me, but was there for you any kind of underlying spiritual cause for the alcoholism in the first place?

-And and and it does this have the potential, if there is that, to address it.
+And does this have the potential, if there is that, to address it?

 Yeah, I think the consensus is wrong on that.